HelpGiveThanks/HGTconfiguration/README.md

     Keep the height amount at or below 30px, as anything greater will shift the breadcrumb text under the icon to the right.
 2. Change this url http://YOURSITE.COM/YOURforum/ to your site's forum-folder url.
 3. Change this url https://github.com/YOURorganization/ to your external
-   1. GitHub account url = $7/month for 5 private repositories (free for unlimted public repositories).
-So 5 groups – families, friends, etc. – could share the cost of one GitHub account.
+   1. GitHub account url = $7/month for 5 private repositories (free for unlimited public repositories).
+So 5 groups – families, friends, etc. – could share the cost of one private GitHub account.
    1. Google Drive account = free private folders, but fewer, and much less powerful collaboration tools compared with GitHub's offering.
    1. Other collaborative document creating, editing, etc. web-tool account.
 1. Click the 'Save Changes' button.